Matt Rahn

-Matthew Rahn (born January 14, 1982) is a retired American football player and since 2020, the acting head coach of the College of DuPage Chaparrals football team.
+Matthew Rahn (born January 14, 1982) is an American football coach and former player.
+He is the head football coach at the College of DuPage in Glen Ellyn, Illinois, a position he had held since 2020.
+Rahn has led the DuPage Chaparrals to five consecutive NJCAA Diviiison III National Football Championships, from 2021 to 2025.

 College career

 Rahn attended the College of DuPage, where he was a member of the football team.
 His play earned him a scholarship to Hastings College in Nebraska.

 Professional career

 Chicago Slaughter

 In 2007, Rahn began playing professionally for the Chicago Slaughter of the Continental Indoor Football League.
 The Slaughter was in its inaugural season led by ex-Chicago Bears player, Steve McMichael.
 Rahn played nose tackle.

 Milwaukee Bonecrushers

 In 2008, Rahn played for the Milwaukee Bonecrushers of the CIFL, where he was moved to primarily Guard and Tight end, as well as reserve defensive lineman.

 Rock River Raptors

 In 2009, Rahn played for the Rock River Raptors of the Continental Indoor Football League.

 Chicago Cardinals

 In 2010, Rahn played for the Chicago Cardinals also of the CIFL.